oil paintings

 Jerry Michalak is an educator and artist residing in the Hudson River Valley.
 He attended the State University of New York at New Paltz, studying with Modernist Alexander Minewski and Abstract Expressionist painter, Joop Sanders.
 He earned his post-graduate degree in painting and photography.

-Jerry is not only working with snow and winter as a major theme but he is using many of his images, sketches and photographs, old and new, from his favorite surroundings.
+Jerry is not only working with snow and winter as a major theme, but he is using many of his images, sketches and photographs, old and new, from his favorite surroundings.
 These works are not necessarily a depiction of any one season or event\ but are a fusion of textures, colors and imagery that have been observed over a span of time.
 This can be seen in many of his mixed media sketches on paper.
-Many of his works will suggest woodland trails and locations that are found throughout the Hudson Valley.
-Others are a series of expressive waterfalls painted in their complex environments.

-Some of his most recent works represent "snowscapes" that are caught up in the throes of winter.
-He is using a more minimalist approach by using abstract shapes, textures and colors and incorporating them within recognizable elements of a natural landscape.
-Winter and the changing seasons are a recurring theme throughout much of his work.
+Many of his paintings represent "snowscapes" that are caught up in the throes of winter.
+He is using a more minimalist approach by using abstract shapes, textures and colors and incorporating them within recognizable elements in the landscape.
+Some of his most recent works will suggest woodland trails and locations that are found throughout the Hudson Valley, including expressive fantasy waterfalls painted in a complex environment abandoning snow as a theme.

 Selected Exhibits: